-Thanks to my job, I’ve been able to live in and explore some of the most beautiful and remote spots in the world.
+Thanks to my job as a yacht stewardess, I’ve been able to live in and explore some of the most beautiful and remote spots in the world.
 Some of those places can only be reached by water and only a small percentage of the population will ever get to see them.
 But, none of this comes easy.
 Working in the yacht industry takes hard work and dedication but comes with some massive payoffs.

-Requirements to get hired as a yacht stew
+Requirements to Get Hired as a Yacht Stewardess

 - STCW10 (Basic Safety Training)